cantikapf/IR-study-companion/_chapters/011-introduction-to-social-science/030-culture-social-science copy.md

 ### Elements of Culture

-Culture, defined as the total pattern of human behavior and its products, includes thought, speech, action, and artifacts.
+**Culture**, defined as the total pattern of human behavior and its products, includes thought, speech, action, and artifacts.
 Passed from adults to children, culture shapes society's shared language, norms, and values, relying on the capacity for learning through tools, language, and abstract thought.
 This interplay between culture and human societies is a reciprocal relationship, influencing one another over generations.

 ### Culture and Society